chipshorter/chipshorter.github.io/_posts/2016-12-09-Flawless-Fifty.md

 buffer.push(ch);
 {% endhighlight %}

-Here are two differnt ways I found of checking if a number was a palindrome (i.e. reads same left-to-right as right-to-left:
+Here are two different ways I found to check if a number was a palindrome (i.e. reads same left-to-right as right-to-left:

 {% highlight rust %}
 // version 1